Telescopic Hydraulic Cylinders

 Long Stroke, Short Profile

-When a long stroke is required in a tight space, Telescoping Hydraulic Cylinders are the perfect solution.
+When a long stroke is required in a tight space, a Telescoping Hydraulic Cylinder is the ideal solution.

 A telescopic hydraulic cylinder is popular in many industries, especially in mobile applications.
 The main advantage of this cylinder design is its ability to provide an exceptionally long stroke while maintaining a relatively short retracted length.
 Therefore, when mounting space is tight and a long stroke is required, a telescopic cylinder is the answer.